Tupuri people

 The Tupuri are an ethnic group in Cameroon and Chad.
 They speak a language called Tupuri, which had 125,000 speakers in Cameroon at an unspecified date and 90,785 speakers in Chad in 1993.
-There were 215,466 of them in Chad in 2009.
+There were 215,466 Tupuri in Chad in 2009.

+Population

+Globally there are approximately 600,000 Tupuri, mostly split between Cameroon and Chad.

+Geographic range

 In Cameroon, the Tupuri live east of Kaélé in the Kaele division and in the Kar-Hay subdivision of the Mayo-Danay division of the Far North Province.

 In Chad, Tupuri live near Fianga, Fianga Subprefecture, Mayo-Kebbi Prefecture in the southwest of the country.
+They arrived in that area after fleeing from the lowlands to avoid Fulbe slave traders.

+Culture

+Tulpuri culture is based around fishing, raising cattle, and millet and sorghum farming.
+The millet and sorghum crops are farmed in terraced fields cut into hillsides.

-The Tupuri are known for a dance called the gourna, "the dance of the cock", which involves the dancers forming a circle and holding long sticks.
+The Tupuri are also known as poultry farmers, trading chicken with other tribes such as the Guidar.
+They have a traditional dance called the gourna, "the dance of the cock", which involves the dancers forming a circle and holding long sticks, and celebrate a chicken festival.

 The Tupuri political and religious life is headed by the Wang Doré, the traditional Kings of Doré, who are based in the village of Doré near Fianga, Chad.
+A secondary political and religious pole is the chief of the villiage of Ganhou.

+In October, Tupuri lineages claiming descent from the mythical ancestor Dore, participate in the chicken festival officiated by the chief of Dore.
+Meanwhile, in March, Tupuri lineages claiming descent from the mythical ancestor Gouwa celebrate the festival of Méné.
+This March festival is officiated by the chief of Ganhou.

+The predominant religion of the Tupuri is animism.